Virginia (pinnace)

-Virginia or Virginia of Sagadahoc was a pinnace built in 1607 and 1608 by English colonists at the Popham Colony.
+Virginia was a pinnace built in 1607 and 1608 by English colonists at the Popham Colony.
 The ship was a project of the Plymouth Company, branch of the proprietary Virginia Company, on land England claimed as belonging to the Virginia Colony.
 She was the first English ocean-going vessel built in the New World, and a demonstration of the new colony's ability to build ships.
 The second and third "local" pinnaces (Deliverance and Patience) were built soon afterwards in Bermuda following the loss of Sea Venture during the Third Supply.

 Virginia was built at the mouth of the Kennebec River in what is now Phippsburg, Maine.
 Little is known about the details of her architecture, but written accounts of the colony and historical records of similar ships suggest that Virginia was a pinnace that displaced about 30 tons and measured somewhat less than 50 ft long, with a beam of 14 ft 6 in.
 She had a flush main deck, drew about 6 ft 6 in fully loaded, and had a freeboard of less than 2 ft.

 Background

 The Popham Colony, also known as the Sagadahoc Colony, was established in 1607 by the Plymouth Company.
-It was situated in the present town of Phippsburg, Maine at the mouth of the Sagadahoc River, now the Kennebec River.
+It was situated in the present town of Phippsburg, Maine, at the mouth of the Sagadahoc River, now the Kennebec River.
 The mission was to establish an English presence in North Virginia, explore the area for gold and other valuable commodities, find the Northwest Passage, establish relations and trade with the native people (primarily for fur), and show that the area could supply all of the resources necessary to build ships.

 During the 14 months the colony existed, the colonists completed a major project: the construction of a 30-ton ship, a pinnace, called Virginia.
 It was the first known ocean-going ship to be built in what would later become the United States of America by Europeans.
 It was also meant to show that the colony could be used for shipbuilding.
 The design of Virginia allowed several different rigs and was very versatile.
 Virginia could be used for coastal exploration and fishing, the North Atlantic fishing grounds, or a trans-Atlantic journey.

 The term "pinnace" could mean anything from a full-rigged pinnace to a smaller boat that could be stowed (or towed) and used as a ship's tender.
 Virginia at 30 tons was in the middle of this range and was designed primarily for coastal exploration and defense.
 To sail Virginia to England the rigging was modified from coastal rigging to full ocean rigging.